puppetlabs/puppetlabs-registry/README.markdown

 Specifies the starting mode of the service.
 Valid values are 'automatic', 'manual', and 'disabled'.

-The native service resource can also be used to manage this setting.
-You can read more about that [here](http://docs.puppetlabs.com/references/latest/type.html#service).
+The [native service resource](http://docs.puppetlabs.com/references/latest/type.html#service) can also be used to manage this setting.

 ####Extended `registry::service` example